rsdourado/star-wars/README.md

-# simple-template
-A simple template to start new projects.
 # star-wars

+A simple website to practise the use of APIs, json, promise, async functions and async loops.